brmather/conduction/README.md

 ### PETSc installation

 PETSc is used extensively via the Python frontend, petsc4py.
-It is required that PETSc be configured and installed on your local machine prior to using Quagmire.
+It is required that PETSc be configured and installed on your local machine prior to using this module.
 You can use pip to install petsc4py and its dependencies.

 ```
 pip install [--user] numpy mpi4py